Bryant–Wagner brawl: Bryant

 Bryant head coach Jared Grasso said after the game, "It was an unfortunate incident.
 Again, I have no idea what took place.
 I don't know how it started, why it started, what took place.
 Thankfully, our guys were not a part of it."

 In a statement released the day after the brawl, Bryant University president Ross Gittell said, "The team presented Bryant spirit and character that was unfortunately not demonstrated by all of our students in the stands last night.
 At Bryant we know we are better than what some of our students demonstrated last night.
 Treating others with respect and care is who we are, and we did not do that as a community as well as we should have last night.
 We must and will do better going forward."
 Gittell said that he had reached out to Wagner's interim president.

 Bryant University said that the brawl is under investigation and that students involved will face consequences.

 Wagner

-Wagner College interim president Angelo Araimo released a statement confirming that all Wagner players, staff and students who travelled to the game had returned back to Staten Island safe.
+Wagner College interim president Angelo Araimo released a statement confirming that all Wagner players, staff and students who travelled to the game had returned to Staten Island safe.
 "After the game was stopped in the second half due to an altercation in the stands, we made the decision to remove our band, spirit teams and fans from the arena.
 No Wagner student was directly involved in the incident, but we decided to remove ourselves from the increasingly hostile and unmanageable environment," Araimo said.